arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

       // arbitrary JSON data used for constants and metadata
       // a JSON dictionary
       // Can be complex values like JSON arrays and objects },
-    "tags":
-    {
-      // JSON name/value pairs that will be attached as runtime metadata
-      // to the resourcegroup
-    },
     "resources":
     [